17 Oct The Forgotten Hour

 “Explain what?
 You’re not making any sense.”

 “Anna, I need you to listen to what I have to say right now.
 Do you know why I look older than I did last month?
 It’s because I am.
-5 years older in fact.”
+Five years older, in fact.”

 Anna gave no response.